jkmcnk/pinboard-bitly-import/README.md

 * Open the pinboard web app at https://pinboard.in/
 * Navigate to settings -> password, copy your API token
-* Make sure you have Date, JSON, utf8
+* Make sure you have Date, JSON, utf8 perl modules installed
 * Simply run the here supplied script, feeding it the exported links via stdin
 ```
 perl ./bitlinks-to-pinboard.pl YOUR_PINBOARD_API_KEY <bitlinks.json